Skip to content

 • Prioritize removal and disposal of legacy plutonium waste from LANL over production of additional nuclear waste from nuclear weapons.

-• Choose human security, community resilience, and environmental protection over nuclear weapons production and our bloated military.
+• Choose human security, community resilience, and environmental protection over nuclear weapons production and our bloated military, which (until the special covid relief acts of 2021 and 2022) consumed two-thirds of federal discretionary spending.
 We can no longer delay.
 We must use every opportunity, at every level of government, to prioritize human needs, invest in our communities, and build a more just and sustainable society.

 Background